SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Molecular-Index Trends and Model Interpretation

-Comparison with the model sequences clarifies both the relative performance of the two model families and the diagnostic value of these indices.
-For H$_2$O and CH$_4$, the SAND and ATMO2020++ sequences are broadly consistent with each other and both reproduce the main observed temperature trend reasonably well.
-For CO and CO$_2$, however, the two model families diverge much more strongly, and ATMO2020++ provides the closer overall match to the observed relation.
-In these two carbon bearing indices, the separation between different metallicity model tracks explains most of the observed dispersion, indicating that metallicity is the dominant driver of the CO and CO$_2$ index scatter.
-The CO$_2$ index is especially informative in this respect: in the approximate range $T_{\mathrm{eff}}\sim 800$--1300~K, it shows the strongest metallicity sensitivity among the four indices while retaining a relatively coherent temperature dependence.
-This makes the CO$_2$ index a useful empirical metallicity tracer for brown dwarfs in this temperature interval.
+The model sequences in Figure~\ref{fig:mol_index_teff} allow us to assess both the relative performance of the SAND and ATMO2020++ grids and the diagnostic value of the molecular indices.
+For H$_2$O and CH$_4$, the two model families predict broadly similar sequences and reproduce the main observed temperature dependence reasonably well.
+For CO and CO$_2$, however, the model predictions diverge substantially, with ATMO2020++ providing the closer overall match to the observed relations.

-Overall, the molecular indices trace a clear atmospheric sequence across the ultracool dwarf population.
-H$_2$O and CH$_4$ mainly follow the temperature sequence, while CO and CO$_2$ are additionally sensitive to metallicity and to atmospheric physics that depends on the adopted model in the 3--5~$\mu$m regime.
-Together, these indices provide an empirical probe of both the dominant temperature progression and the secondary atmospheric parameters operating in ultracool dwarfs.
+The solar-metallicity gravity sequences further show that changes in $\log g$ affect all four indices.
+The dispersion in CO and CO$_2$ should therefore not be interpreted as a purely metallicity-driven effect.
+To quantify the relative sensitivity to metallicity and gravity, we examined the ATMO2020++ grid at fixed $T_{\mathrm{eff}}$ after removing the dominant temperature dependence.
+Over $T_{\mathrm{eff}}=800$--1200~K, the CO$_2$ index is more sensitive per dex to $[\mathrm{M/H}]$ than to $\log g$: a 1~dex change in $\log g$ produces an index change comparable to that produced by only approximately 0.3--0.6~dex in $[\mathrm{M/H}]$.

+We also examined combinations of the H$_2$O, CH$_4$, CO, and CO$_2$ indices within the ATMO2020++ grid after removing the dominant $T_{\mathrm{eff}}$ dependence.
+The test results show that combinations involving H$_2$O and/or CO$_2$ improve the sensitivity to $[\mathrm{M/H}]$, but none cleanly separates the joint $[\mathrm{M/H}]$--$\log g$ parameter space.
+We therefore conclude that the four-index space can reduce, but does not fully break, the metallicity--gravity degeneracy.
+We do not use the SAND grid to draw quantitative conclusions about this degeneracy because its predicted CO and CO$_2$ sequences are substantially offset from the observed relations.